waynehoggett/AzureHackathons/1 - Infrastructure as Code with Azure Bicep and PowerShell DSC/Challenges/2.3/readme.md

     </ul>
     </details>

-1. Use Azure PowerShell or the Azure CLI to submit your configuration to the automation account for compilation
+1. Use Azure PowerShell to submit your configuration to the automation account for compilation

     <details>
     <summary>💡 Tips and Tricks</summary>